progga/footle/README.md

 - To inspect local and global variables, use the two buttons labelled *Locals* and *Globals*

 ## Supported platforms
 Footle is cross-platform.
 We prepare distributions for FreeBSD, GNU/Linux, MacOS, and Windows.
-Minimum web browser requirement is [Firefox 60 ESR](https://en.wikipedia.org/wiki/History_of_Firefox#Rapid_release_with_ESR).
+Minimum web browser requirement is [Firefox 60 ESR](https://en.wikipedia.org/wiki/History_of_Firefox#Rapid_release_with_ESR) or [Chromium](https://en.wikipedia.org/wiki/Chromium_(web_browser)) 69.
 Recent browsers of other flavours may work although none are tested as yet.

+Footle is not fully responsive yet, so at least a tablet display is recommended.

 ## Issues
 Have a question about Footle?
 Found a bug?
 Please [file an issue](https://github.com/progga/footle/issues/new).